Kilkenny Design Workshops: History

 William H. Walsh was the founder of KDW and Chief Executive of Córas Tráchtála Teoranta (CTT) or Irish Export Board.
 He had a vision for improving standards of design in industry to encourage commerce, trade and export.
 Walsh also realised the importance of design for the Irish market and how the existing situation in Ireland in the early 1960s (including protective tariffs) meant that a strategy would be required to encourage appreciation and promotion of good design.

 Steps had been taken to ensure that the design situation in Ireland was carefully assessed.
 A group of selected Scandinavian designers were commissioned to compile the Design in Ireland report (also known as The Scandinavian Report), auditing the standards of design in Ireland.
 William H. Walsh spearheaded the establishment of Kilkenny Design Workshops, itself a revolutionary move as this was to be the first state agency established outside Dublin.

 The early workshops in Kilkenny were Ceramics, Candle making, Precious Metals and Metalwork Woodturning and Textiles; which comprised weaving and printed textile departments.
-Graphic Design was added to in 1969 and 3D work included Furniture Design.
-Designers also contributed to packaging production and exhibition’s design.
+Graphic Design was added in 1969 and 3D work included Furniture Design.
+Designers also contributed to packaging production and exhibition design.
 Industrial Design and Design Consultancy services were offered to clients as the shift moved from traditional industry to engineering based production industries.

 Workshops were staffed with teams of creatives; artists designers, craftspeople, apprentices, graduates and students, including technicians and chemists to assist with research and development.
 The management team also consisted of a creative and active board that included artists Louis le Brocquy, Pat Scott and Sir Basil Goulding.